bazelbuild/bazel/site/versions/master/docs/tutorial/cpp.md

 * `googletest-release-1.7.0/src/gtest-all.cc` `#include`s all of the other files in
   `googletest-release-1.7.0/src/`, so we need to exclude it from the compile or we'll get link errors for duplicate symbols.
-* It uses header files that relative to the `googletest-release-1.7.0/include/` directory (`"gtest/gtest.h"`), so we must add that directory the include paths.
+* It uses header files that are relative to the `googletest-release-1.7.0/include/` directory (`"gtest/gtest.h"`), so we must add that directory to the include paths.
 * It needs to link in pthread, so we add that as a `linkopt`.

 The final rule looks like this: